CohortMinseok/Bumblebee/README.md

 # Features:
 - **Auto Rune Solver** - 99.99% accuracy AI Rune Solver included free.
-- **Auto enter Polo / Especia Portal** - the bot are able to detect which portal are currently on the map, simply enable this option to allow bot to clear polo / especia  portal for you! *able to distinguish between bounty hunt / guarding the castle wall / golden bird*
+- **Auto Enter Polo / Especia Portal** - the bot are able to detect which portal are currently on the map, simply enable this option to allow bot to clear polo / especia  portal for you! *able to distinguish between bounty hunt / guarding the castle wall / golden bird*
 - **Auto Change Channel** - enable this option to auto change channel when other players are detected on your map.
 - **All Class Skills** - this bot can be used on any class in the game, just assign your skills in settings tab.
 - **Works on Multiple PC at once** - this bot is free to use on multiple pcs and will not clash with each other!